kailash-manasarovar/statement/docs/timeline/2023/april.md

 - And even though he was (apparently) ignoring me in person, on Twitter, via the `@jctot19` account, he was suggesting he liked me.
 - All this was extraordinarily confusing coupled with my state of mind and the constant sexual arousal.

-!!! info "Tweet examples related to terror at the conservatory April-June 2023"
+!!! info "More tweet examples related to terror at the conservatory April-June 2023"

     - https://x.com/1FRGVN/status/1660980901776433153
     - https://x.com/1FRGVN/status/1660951524904763392